Ondor61/Simple-Farm/README.md

 !
-WIP - best not engage
+WIP - best to avoid this for now !